 The NHS website has more information about how coronavirus is spread and answers common questions about the virus.
 On Monday 23 March, the government imposed new restrictions, which are outlined below.

-This page has been set up to bring together the different pieces of advice available for institutions and to provide a checklist, which we continue to update.
+This page has been set up to bring together the different pieces of advice available for institutions.
 Links are included where possible to enable further reading.
 The Office for Students have also produced some general guidance, which we advise you also refer to.

 This page contains: